ALLIES ASSAULT NORMANDY’S BEACHES

 Operation Overlord: D-Day convoy, English ChannelOperation Overlord: Landing craft approaching Omaha Beach, June 6, 1944

-Right: A U.S. Coast Guard-manned flatbottom LCVP (Landing Craft, Vehicle, Personnel), better known as a Higgins boat, approaches Omaha Beach, Normandy, France, June 6.
-Smoke on the bluff-restricted shore most likely emanated from seagrass set on fire by naval shells.
+Right: A U.S. Coast Guard-manned flatbottom LCVP (Landing Craft, Vehicle, Personnel), better known as a Higgins boat, approaches Omaha Beach, Normandy, France, about mid-morning on June 6 transporting unidentified troops.
+Smoke on the bluff-restricted shore most likely emanated from seagrass set on fire by naval shells or rockets launched by Landing Crafts, Tank, or LCTs(R).
 Operation Neptune, the assault phase of Operation Overlord, involved landing the troops on five invasion beaches, as well as all other associated supporting operations required to establish a beachhead on one of the most heavily defended coastlines on earth.
 Operation Neptune began on D‑Day and ended on June 30, 1944.

-Right: Members of an American landing party lend helping hands to others of their unit whose landing craft or DD (duplex drive) amphibious Sherman tank was sunk by enemy shore guns, mines, or rough seas that easily swamped them.
-(Outfitted with a flotation skirt, DDs, nicknamed “Donald Ducks,” had a freeboard of less than a foot and were launched too far from shore to make it to the beach.)
-Thirty-two landing craft and most of the 514 DD “swimming” tanks, which were to provide 105mm fire support against bunkers and gun emplacements up and down the five invasion beaches, were lost this way.
+Right: American soldiers with the 116th Infantry Regiment, 29th Infantry Division, lend helping hands to others of their unit whose landing craft or DD (duplex drive) amphibious Sherman tank was sunk by enemy shore guns, mines, or rough seas that easily swamped them.
+(Outfitted with a flotation skirt, DDs, nicknamed “Donald Ducks,” had a freeboard of less than a foot/0.33 m and were launched too far from shore to make it to the beach.)
+Thirty-two landing craft and most of the 514 DD “swimming” tanks, which were to provide 105 mm fire support against bunkers and gun emplacements up and down the 5 invasion beaches, were lost this way.
 Of the U.S. 741st Tank battalion’s 29 DDs only two made it to shore.
 The sodden survivors in this photo reached Omaha Beach by using a life raft.
 Most of the GIs who landed on Omaha and Utah beaches survived their encounter with death much to their surprise.

 Operation Overlord: British Second Army, Sword Beach, June 6, 1944Operation Overlord: Royal Canadian Navy commandos, Juno Beach, June 6, 1944